 Since starting out on this journey, nearly three decades ago, the literary landscape has changed.
 My dream of dropping a manilla envelope at the post office, to have a cigar-smoking editor in New York scream with delight at having found the next great author, is just that, a dream.
 We are living in a time when bookstores are shutting down and publishers are going broke.
 People have more addictive things to do these days, like staring at their phones and Netflix.
 We may be living in the last days of the novel, before it goes the way of the play.
 I am well aware that the demands of the writer are greater than ever.
 On the other hand, the stigma associated with self-promotion is quickly fading.
 This is largely due to things like Kickstarter and YouTube.
 We are fast discovering that not only can independent creators entertain us, but that they can often be more humorous and more sincere.
 The advent of e-books has become a double-edged sword, delivering a lot of pulp but also, some pretty great out-of-the-box writing we might never have otherwise seen.

 In 2016, I met a wonderful editor, Ava Coibion, and by the following year we hammered Ages of Aenya into a thing of beauty.
 As she told me,

 There are a thousand praises I could sing here.
 The prose is intelligent, poetic, but often nicely spare/concise, and full of emotion.
 A true pleasure, and even if you don’t take me on for Books 2 and 3, I will read forward on my own because I simply must know what happens next . . .

-My journey toward recognition does not end here.
-No doubt, you will be seeing updates to this page.
-But no matter what the future brings, I know one thing with certainty.
+My literary journey does not end here.
+There are limitless stories for me to tell, and new readers hungry for exciting worlds to explore.
+No matter what the future brings, I know one thing with certainty.
 I will be writing.
-All the slings and arrows of outrageous fortune cannot hinder me.
 Because storytelling is in me.
 It’s all I’ve ever known.